DadaLong53/MUSIC/composer/Bartok/stringsquartet.md

 ### (1977) Guarneri Quartet:

 ### (1981)ALBAN BERG QUARTETT::EMI 27 0611 3

+a live recording of their 1985 Carnegie Hall debut
 ```
 founded in Vienna, Austria in 1970, named after Alban Berg
 The Berg Quartet was founded in 1970 by four young professors of the Vienna Academy of Music,